avinashpanchal123/edu-manage-system/README.md

 # edu-manage-system
-EduManage is a MERN-based application designed for coaching institutes to efficiently manage student data.
-The platform enables the registration of students, tracking of fees, grades, and course enrollments, along with basic student information management.
+EduManage is a MERN-based application designed specifically for coaching institute management.
+The platform enables administrators to monitor and manage student data efficiently.
+It includes functionality for registering students, tracking fees, grades, and course enrollments, and managing basic student information like profile pictures.
+The system features a comprehensive admin dashboard for adding, editing, and overseeing all student-related data.